vapor/docs/docs/4.0/fluent/overview.md

 app.databases.use(.sqlite(.memory), as: .sqlite)
 ```

+!!! danger "Data loss"
+    Using an in-memory storage gives high performances but can result in data loss.
+Make sure you only use this configuration for cases where data can safely be discarded, such as automated testing.

 If you use an in-memory database, make sure to set Fluent to migrate automatically using `--auto-migrate` or run `app.autoMigrate()` after adding migrations.

 ```swift